beykery/vehicle-token/README.md

 ## Verify issue a vehicle tx in development network
 According to ethereum tx model, what we must know is the different meanings of token transfer and ethereum smart contract calling tx.

 First of all, we need to know how smart contract is working on ethereum.
 Roughly speaking, we actually send a tx to smart contract when we're calling a function in the smart contract.
-The primitive under `calling` is just like sending an ether to others and the only difference is sending ether tx without anything in `Input Data` field of the tx, but calling a smart contract function does have the function information in `Input Data` like `Function: transfer(address _to, uint256 _value)`. please see the below picture:
+The primitive under `calling` is just like sending an ether to others and the only difference is sending ether tx without anything in `Input Data` field of the tx, but calling a smart contract function does have the function information in `Input Data` like `Function: transfer(address _to, uint256 _value)`. please see the below pictures:

 1. sending ether
 ![sending ether](img/send-ether-tx.png)